05 BEST PLA FILAMENT BRANDS ON AMAZON

 PLA is considered safe.
 Thus, it is also used in food packaging, candy wrappers, disposable tableware, disposable garments, hygiene product and diapers to name a few.

 ABS short for Acrylonitrile Butadiene Styrene is an oil-based plastic.
 It is a solid, durable material that organizations broadly use for developing things, for example, plastic auto parts, melodic instruments, and the ever-famous Lego building pieces.
 ABS has a high softening point and can encounter distorting if cooled while printing.
 Along these lines, ABS objects must be imprinted on a warmed surface.
 Which is something many at-home printers don’t have?
-ABS additionally require ventilation when are used, as the vapor can be unsavory.
+ABS additionally require ventilation when being used, as the vapor can be unsavory.
 The previously mentioned factors make ABS printing troublesome for specialist printers, however, it’s the favored material for proficient applications.

 Where Can We Use ABS Filament?

 ABS is ideal for moving parts, automotive parts, electronic housing, and toys.
 In fact, it is used in pipes, automotive components, electronic assemblies, protective headgear like bicycle helmets, music instruments, kitchen appliances, LEGO bricks and more.